Temporal Difference Learning for High-Dimensional PIDEs with Jumps: Numerical results

 When faced with higher-dimensional problems, many methods encounter a bottleneck due to the exponential increase in computational cost.
 This phenomenon, known as the curse of dimensionality, poses a significant challenge.
 In this subsection, our focus shifts towards investigating the performance in high-dimensional scenarios.
 The experiments are conducted using the following PIDE

 with $\epsilon=0, \theta=0.3, x\in\R^d$ and Poisson intensity $\lambda=0.3$.
-To highlight the effectiveness of our method in handling high-dimensional problems, we employ a constant jump form $\phi(z)=\mathds{1}_{(0.1,0.1,\cdots,0.1)}$, which means that the jump size at each coordinate is always 0.1.
+To highlight the effectiveness of our method in handling high-dimensional problems, we chose the jump form to be independent multi-dimensional normal distributions, with a mean of $\mu*(1,1,\cdots,1)$ and a covariance matrix $\sigma^2 I_d$.
+Here $\mu=0.1, \sigma_0^2=0.0001$, and the intention is to maintain uniformity in jump sizes to the greatest extent possible.
 The equation possesses an exact solution of $u(t, x) = \frac{1}{d}\|x\|^2$.
 The training process utilizes $M=500$ trajectories, and the time $[0, 1]$ is divided into $N=50$ intervals.
 Furthermore, the number of neurons in the linear layers of each block is adjusted to $d+10$, instead of 25, to accommodate the varying input dimensions $d$.

 In the 100-dimensional experiment, the relative error of $Y_0$ is found to be 0.548\% with a computational time of approximately 10 minutes.
 Figure \ref{fig.100d}(a) depicts the evolution of the relative error of $Y_0$ throughout the entire training process in the 100-dimensional experiment.
 Since the model did not converge after 400 iterations, i.e., 20,000 parameter updates, the training was extended to 600 iterations, i.e., 30,000 parameter updates.
 Furthermore, Figure \ref{fig.100d}(b) provides a visual representation of 5 trajectories in the 100-dimensional problem, highlighting the locations of jumps through bold red lines.
 It is evident that our proposed method achieves a high-precision approximation of the solution in the 100-dimensional problem, while maintaining a computationally feasible runtime.